cloudmesh/cloudmesh-multipass/README.md

                           integers, in bytes, or with K, M, G suffix.
                           Minimum: 128M, default: 1G.

-       --cloud-init=FILE  Path to a user-data cloud-init configuration
+       --cloudinit=FILE  Path to a user-data cloudinit configuration

   Arguments:
       NAMES   the names of the virtual machine